grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi squeezed himself into the small space next to the pilot's seat where Shakes was guiding the boat.
 In that space he could reach the sonar controls, which Shakes had set up close enough to the pilot's seat that normally he would work the sonar himself while driving the boat.
 With Hemi aboard he was happy to let Hemi keep an eye on the sonar.

 Hemi did not even bother with the headset.
 There was no way they would hear anything on passive sonar above the raucous engine noise of the _Gnat's_ diesel.
 But he punched the active sonar ping button and it was loud enough to get a response.
-The sonar sweep laid out a speckled ground plan of contacts in the 10 nautical miles or so around the _Gnat_.
-Hemi waited 5 minutes and then fired off another ping.
+The sonar sweep laid out a speckled ground plan of contacts in the ten nautical miles or so around the _Gnat_.
+Hemi waited five minutes and then fired off another ping.
 Only one dot had changed position, and that was the sub with the ram.
 It had moved from its intercept course with the _Prospect_ and swung around to follow the engine noise of the _Gnat_.

 [//]: # (A ground plan of _Hell_ of course. )